aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### Structures
 Custom data structures configured for this adapter.
 Structured defined in this section can be uses as custom structured data types for channel values.
-If a structure has a field which is of a custom structure type,t hen this type must be defined first.
+If a structure has a field which is of a custom structure type, then this type must be defined first.

 **Type**: Map[String,Map{String,String]]